 Standing on the corner of the sidewalk, I adjusted the hose nozzle to spray out to the farthest plants.
 As I was quietly standing there watching the water reach to the end, in my mind, the Lord said, “walk down the sidewalk.”

 As a precaution, I’m spraying the sidewalk with the idea of scaring off anything(snakes) as I walked down it.
-I was there a number of minutes watering those plants.
+I was there several minutes watering those plants.
 At one point, in my aware state, I looked up and noticed a light fixture under the eaves of the house.
-I made note of this fixture verbally and thought we could get a bulb installed there.
+I made a note of this fixture verbally and thought we could get a bulb installed there.
 Eventually, I rotate to bring my watering up further the line of plants.

 It was then that something moved to my left.

 By this time, all my internal alarm system is alert as my eyes search for the source of the movement.
 My focus began to see rust and black and a pile of spiral.
 In my curiosity and disbelief, I leaned forward for more clarity.
 It was then that I saw the snake stretching from his coiled position, his head going up toward the wall, thankfully, away from me.
 His whole body was in motion.
 I saw his body first.
 The rust color and the black, swivel stripes(that I’ve since learned were hourglass-shaped) as an overlay were as clear as could be, even in the darkness.
 And then, I looked at the head, and it was diamond.
 I know there are non-poisonous snakes with diamond heads, but I knew this was not one of them.
 It sounds like I just hung out to observe this poisonous villain, but these observations took place in a few seconds.
 Once my brain took in all that information, well, you can guess what happened.